reagento/adaptix/docs/tutorial.rst

 .. literalinclude:: examples/tutorial/tldr.py
    :lines: 2-

-All typing information is retrieved from your annotations, so it is not required from you to provide any schema or even change your dataclass decorators or class bases.
+All typing information is retrieved from your annotations, so is not required from you to provide any additional schema or even change your dataclass decorators or class bases.

-In provided example ``book.author == "Unknown author"`` because normal dataclass constructor is called.
+In the provided example ``book.author == "Unknown author"`` because normal dataclass constructor is called.

 It is better to create a retort only once because all loaders are cached inside it after the first usage.
 Otherwise, the structure of your classes will be analyzed again and again for every new instance of Retort.